Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

 2. The Gateway to the Kruger

 Phalaborwa serves as a primary entry point for international tourists.
+The Phalaborwa Gate leads directly into the central region of Kruger.

 How many mines in Phalaborwa?